wnnawalaniec/phlambda/README.md

 Features:
  - set of useful functions helpful in functional programming
- - all functions can be curry functions
+ - all functions are automatically curried
  - every array can be wrapped with special class which allows for method chaining
+ - first param is always function and the data to be operated will be last param

 ## Basics
 To install run: